 If you plan on eating or cooking with the berries within a day and it's not too terribly hot in your kitchen, you can leave the strawberries out at room temperature.
 Put them in a pretty bowl within easy eyesight so people remember to grab a few, give them a rinse, and eat them up.

-For overnight storage, however, you're better off refrigerating them, in which case you'll need step three.
+For overnight storage, however, you're better off refrigerating them, in which case you'll need to store them properly.

 Storing in Paper Towels

-Line a shallow bowl or rimmed plate with several layers of paper towels or a clean kitchen towel, place the unwashed strawberries in more or less a single layer on the towels, cover, and chill the berries until you're ready to use them.
+When storing strawberries in the fridge, the goal is to prevent the strawberries from retaining any excess moisture, and using paper towels is a good way to do this.
+Line a shallow bowl or rimmed plate with several layers of paper towels or a clean kitchen towel.
+Place the unwashed strawberries in a single layer on the towels, cover, and chill the berries until you're ready to use them.
 Stored this way, very fresh strawberries will keep for several days.
-The closer you can create this dry (the paper towels soaks up excess moisture) and un-pressed (single layer) situation, the better.

 For Longer Storage